-8 218.
-Plaintiffs and the Class have performed each of the conditions, covenants, and 9 obligations imposed on them by the terms of the License associated with their Licensed 20 Materials.
+Plaintiffs and the Class have performed each of the conditions, covenants, and

-219. Plaintiffs and members of the Class hold the copyright in the contents of one or more code repositories that have been hosted on GitHub's platform.
+Plaintiffs and members of the Class hold the copyright in the contents of one or

-220. Plaintiffs and the Class have appended one of the Suggested Licenses to each of the Licensed Materials.
+Plaintiffs and the Class have appended one of the Suggested Licenses to each of the Licensed Materials.

-25 221.
-Plaintiffs and the Class did not know about, authorize, approve, or license the 26 Defendants' use of the Licensed Materials in the matter at issue in this Complaint before they 27 were used by Defendants.
+Plaintiffs and the Class did not know about, authorize, approve, or license the were used by Defendants.

+Defendants' use of the Licensed Materials in the matter at issue in this Complaint before they and succeeding paragraph as though fully set forth herein.